nf-core/eager/docs/output.md

 ### Damage Manipulation

-There are three different option for manipulation of ancient DNA damage.
+There are three different options for manipulation of ancient DNA damage.

 #### Damage Rescaling